Duilio Del Prete

-Duilio Del Prete (25 June 1938 – 2 February 1998) was an Italian actor, dubber and singer-songwriter.
+Duilio Del Prete (25 June 1938 – 2 February 1998) was an Italian actor and singer-songwriter.

-Del Prete was born at Cuneo, Piedmont.
+Del Prete was born in Cuneo, Piedmont.
 As a singer-songwriter, he wrote political songs and recorded an album of Jacques Brel's covers; he also wrote songs for several artists.

 As an actor, he participated to several films of the commedia all'italiana, including My Friends and Alfredo, Alfredo, both by Pietro Germi, and Sessomatto.
 He also played in several foreign films, including two for director Peter Bogdanovich, Daisy Miller (1974) and At Long Last Love (1975).

 Del Prete died in Rome of cancer in 1998.